 Sensitivity assessment.
 An increase in mud content is likely to lead to a change to comparable mud dominated biotopes.
-Case studies display decreasing abundance with increased gravel content of Hediste diversicolor and reduced growth rates of Limecola balthica.
-Abundance of polychaetes is likely to depend on each species tolerance of increasing gravel content, with species, such as Pygospio elegans, that can exploit the conditions increasing in abundance) but other species decreasing in abundance.
-Resistance to a change in one Folk class is assessed as 'Low' as changes in sediment will alter the biotope character although some characterizing species may remain.
+Case studies display decreasing abundance with increased gravel content (Hediste diversicolor) and reduced growth rates (Limecola balthica).
+Abundance of abundant polychaetes is likely to depend on each species tolerance of increasing gravel content, with species that can exploit the conditions increasing in abundance (Pygospio elegans) but other species decreasing in abundance.
+Resistance to a change in one Folk class is assessed as 'Low' as biotopes are likely to change to corresponding muddy sediment biotope or increased gravel content is likely to lead to reduced abundance of characterizing species.
 Resilience is assessed as 'Very Low' as a change at the benchmark is permanent.
 The sensitivity of the biotope overall is, therefore, considered to be 'High'.

-Habitat structure changes - removal of substratum (extraction) Q: High A: High C: High
+Habitat structure changes - removal of substratum (extraction)